IWF Members have an opportunity to apply to be part of the Funding Council.

 All funding Members of the IWF can apply to join the Funding Council.
 Members are voted onto the Funding Council by a majority vote at the next Funding Council meeting after joining the IWF.

 For the purposes of Funding Council business, IWF Members who apply to sit on the Funding Council will be elected as either a Full Industry Member or an Associate Member.
+You can read more about this in the Funding Council Constitution.

 The IWF Funding Council exists to fulfil the following roles: